headshot

 • "Stardew Valley: Pushing The Boundaries of Farming RPGs," a video game review in The Cornell Daily Sun (February 2016)

-• "Appreciating Miyazaki: Insight Into a Master's World," a documentary review in The Cornell Daily Sun (2015)
+• "Appreciating Miyazaki: Insight Into a Master's World," a film review in The Cornell Daily Sun (January 2015)

 • "Movie Review: The Maze Runner," a film review in The Cornell Daily Sun (2014)